 This documentation explain what is and how to use request actions in Advanced REST Client.

 Create request actions to dynamically assign variables when the response from the endpoint is ready.
-ARC gives you convenient editor to create actions that are performed each time the request is send.
+ARC gives you a convenient editor to create actions that are performed each time the request is sent.

 Actions can be conditional.
-Create a condition rule for the request action and the action is performed only if all conditions are meet.
+Create a condition rule for the request action and the action is performed only if all conditions are met.

-This help page is to describe in details how to use request actions and conditions.
+This page describes in detail how to use request actions and conditions.

 Request actions overview